PrepMarquis/novela-hugo-starter/content/post/your-next-tasks-are-going-to-be-productive.md

 ![](/images/EH4UTwv.png)

 Have you ever examined your academic tasks?
+I did sometimes and some other times I only took them with face value.